FAQs about C&P Exams and DBQs for your VA Disability

 A type of Examination Service.

 The MOST COMMON type of disability examination service.
-C&P exams are a set of disability examination appointments provided by the Department of Veterans Affairs (VA) to the veteran at no cost to the veteran.
-The “free” nature of C&P exams make them very popular with most veterans.
+C&P exams are a set of disability examination appointments the Department of Veterans Affairs (VA) provides to veterans at no cost.
+The “free” nature of C&P exams makes them very popular with most veterans.
 Typically, C&P exams are performed by VA contractors, not directly by VA staff providers.
 This is the “bargain basement” version of disability examination.
-C&P exam performance can vary greatly between contracted examiners leading to veterans with similar diagnoses having vastly different disability ratings.
+C&P exam performance can vary significantly between contracted examiners, leading to veterans with similar diagnoses having vastly different disability ratings.

-The written products of C&P exams are Disability Benefit Questionnaires (DBQs).
+The written products of C&P exams are Disability Benefits Questionnaires (DBQs).

 3rd Party Disability Examination:

 3rd Party Disability Examinations are the LEAST COMMON type of disability examination.
-They are not funded by the VA.
-Rather, veterans have to pay the clinician performing the examination out of pocket.
-Because of that, they are less popular than C&P exams.
+The VA does not fund them.
+Instead, veterans have to pay clinicians to examine them out of pocket.
+Because of that, they are less prevalent than C&P exams.
 They are called “3rd party” since the examiner performing the disability examination is a 3rd party to the VA disability evaluation process.
-That is, the examiner is not the veteran (1st party) and not the VA or a VA contractor (2nd party).
+That is, the examiner is not the veteran (1st party), the VA, or a VA contractor (2nd party).
 3rd party examiner evidence is considered higher quality based on VA disability rating appeals cases.
-However, they are often difficult to obtain since VA forms are long (10-15 pages per diagnosis), and treating providers are not familiar with VA disability terminology/mechanics.
+However, they are often difficult to obtain since VA forms are long (10-15 pages per diagnosis), and treating providers are unfamiliar with VA disability terminology/mechanics.

 The written products of 3rd Party Disability Examinations are also Disability Benefit Questionnaires (DBQs).